Dwight Schrute: Family and childhood

 Dwight is established as being Pennsylvania Dutch along with having more recent German heritage and family (meaning Dwight has German relatives who were not Pennsylvania Dutch, a North American ethnic group that mainly descend from German settlers), such as a German uncle named Gunther.
-According to one of Dwight's web logs on NBC.com's "Schrute-Space", Gunther, a goat farmer, who fled the Allied invasion of Germany and married a Finnish woman, with whom he had 17 children.
+According to one of Dwight's web logs on NBC.com's "Schrute-Space", Gunther, a goat farmer, fled the Allied invasion of Germany and married a Finnish woman, with whom he had 17 children.
 He also had an Uncle Girt, who revealed that the Schrute family has an ongoing hatred of Harry S. Truman, because they were staunch supporters of Thomas Dewey.

 In another blog post, he mentions a cousin named Heindl, who has received numerous injuries and infections from an attack by a small dog.

 In a series of running gags, both sides of Dwight's family have been stated to be connected to the Nazi Party and other Nazi-adjacent groups.
 One of his grandfathers, "Grandpa Manheim", is stated by Dwight in a floating head interview to have been a former member of the Nazi Party who moved to Argentina after World War II.
 In the talking head, Dwight states this grandfather is 103 years old and mentions that when he attempted to visit his grandfather in Argentina, his travelling visa was protested by the Shoah Foundation, hinting at Grandpa Manheim's involvement in the Holocaust.
 Dwight's other grandfather is explained by Dwight to have been a member of the German American Bund in the Season 9 episode "Andy's Ancestry", where Dwight and the rest of Dunder Mifflin are pranked by Nellie about their ancestry.

 Dwight has two younger siblings named Jeb and Fannie and a nephew named Cameron, who is Fannie's son.
 Dwight has also mentioned having 65 (likely first) cousins.
 Aside from Mose, the only other one of Dwight's cousins to physically appear in the show is Zeke, who is Mose's brother.